marialucia12/marialucia12/README.md

 ### Hi there 👋

-I am a girl passionate about technology, I am a programming apprentice.
+I’m a girl passionate about technology and a programming apprentice.

-- 🌱 I’m currently learning HTML.
+🌱 I’m currently learning:
+* HTML
+* CSS
+* Python
+* React
+* Power BI

 *Languages and Tools:*